 Clinics for the Shelf Road Craggin’ Classic will be held on Saturday, October 21st from 9:00am to 4:00pm, weather permitting.
 Please show up 15-20 minutes early at the white tent.
 Clinics will begin promptly at 9:00am.

 Personal Equipment Needed: Personal climbing equipment including shoes, harness, chalk, helmet, personal anchor and belay/rappel equipment, hiking shoes, lunch/calories, hydration, and appropriate clothing for climbing.

-- HUGE DAYS WITH A LIGHT RACK with TBA, presented by CAMP USA
+HUGE DAYS WITH A LIGHT RACK with Josh Huckaby, presented by CAMP USA

 There are few things more fascinating or fulfilling than proficiently negotiating technical terrain on huge rock routes.
 Here, proficiency is the key … when everything we know and all the training we do comes together to create a very particular kind of accomplishment.
 This clinic is designed to explore the strategies and tactics involved in trying to improve our efficiency on big multi-pitch rock routes so we can ultimately move faster and climb higher.
 We will be studying the skills, the gear, and our objectives in order to distill this vast subject matter down to a digestible set of strategies and tactics that we can exercise in our regular climbing and training routines.
 The CAMP athletes teaching these clinics are absolute experts on the subject with bold first ascents around the world and numerous speed records across the United States from the Naked Edge in Eldorado Canyon to the Nose on El Capitan.
+This clinic is presented with support from Pikes Peak Alpine School.
 See the clinic curriculum for more details.